agalliani/test_pwa.github.io/README.md

 -----------------------------

-**Important:** flutter is a Dart framework.
-In order to be used in web it have to be built, then Android Studio (or other equivalent alternatives) will give you a js file with the same behavior of the dart files coded for the native app.
+**Important:** Flutter is a Dart framework.
+In order to be used in web it have to be built, then Android Studio (or other equivalent alternatives compatible with this framework) will give you a js file with the same behavior of the dart files coded for the native app.

 Run the following command to generate a release build: ``` $ flutter build web```.